The ACLU of Iowa believes the criminal legal system must be reformed.

 87 percent of people jailed in Iowa in 2015 were awaiting trial and had not been convicted of a crime.

-A Black person in Iowa is 7.3 times more likely to be arrested than a white person for marijuana possession, even though both groups use marijuana at about the same rate.
+A Black person in Iowa is 9.1 times more likely to be put in prison than a white person.

-Iowa relies on the criminal legal system to address bigger societal problems, like drug addiction, mental illness, poverty, and underfunded schools.
-But it is a band-aid fix that has resulted in mass incarceration and wasted trillions of taxpayer dollars.
-People are subjected to police brutality, over-incarceration, and numerous other unjust consequences in this system too.
+Iowa relies on the criminal legal system to address problems like drug addiction, mental illness, poverty, and underfunded schools.
+But this band-aid fix has wasted trillions of taxpayer dollars and led to mass incarceration—keeping too many people locked away for far too long.

-If we want to become a more just, equal, and humane society, we must change all steps of the criminal legal system.
-This includes a recognition of systemic racism and fixing a broken public defense system, bail practices, police misconduct, prosecutorial abuses of power, and punitive drug policies.
+We must change the criminal legal system to ensure true justice for all.
+This includes a recognition of systemic racism and fixing broken public defense systems, bail practices, police misconduct, prosecutorial abuses of power, and punitive drug policies.

 Sign up to be the first to hear about how to take action.